Caroline Armstrong, MBACP (Accredited) - Counselling, Supervision, Mindfulness

 Training, qualifications & experience

 I worked for 8 years as an Oncology Counsellor at a London teaching hospital until I moved to the Canterbury area in 2015.
-This involved seeing a wide range of people from various backgrounds and life experiences for one to one counselling, as well as bedside support.
+This involved seeing a wide range of people for one to one counselling, as well as bedside support.
 The post also included training, staff debriefing sessions, supervision of other professionals, and involvement in strategic policy development.

 I also worked as a staff counsellor in a college for 5 years, and within psychological services provided by GPs.

 Post Graduate Diploma in Psychosynthesis Counselling (The Psychosynthesis & Education Trust) - 2001

 Accredited Member of the British Association for Counsellors and Psychotherapists (MBACP) since 2002